mavera12/EHR/Basic-Setup,-Running,-and-Configuration.md

 ### Other Settings

 Synthea<sup>TM</sup> contains a number of configurable options relating to the world, human vital signs, risk levels, etc. These have been pre-seeded with values based on US and Massachusetts data, with citations for these values where possible.
-Users generally will not want to modify these unless trying to simulate a specific result or trying to adapt Synthea<sup>TM</sup> to another geographic or geopolitical location.
+Users generally will not want to modify these unless trying to simulate a specific result or trying to adapt Synthea<sup>TM</sup> to another geographic or geopolitical location (in which case they should see the series of wiki pages under `Other Areas` starting with [Demographics for Other Areas](https://github.com/synthetichealth/synthea/wiki/Demographics-for-Other-Areas).

 ## Examples of Common Tasks